 ProSight Specialty Insurance

 The time was right for ProSight to bring our products in-house, but my team needed direction on how to hire and run an agile engineering team.
 SuperOrbital was just what we needed.
 Tammer struck the right balance between outlining the philosophies and getting into the important details.
 He didn't preach, and ensured every single member of my team got a chance to have their questions and concerns answered.

 One of the key insights from these conversations is that insurance is a highly regulated business with strict oversight.
 Each new product is required to be filed in all fifty states -- a process that can take many months.
 This is compounded by government-mandated software updates with strict timelines.
-This is a big challenge, but I was able to provide insight derived from my experience applying the agile practices to shipping shrink-wrapped software in a very similar environment.
+This is a big challenge, but we were able to provide insight derived from our experience applying the agile practices to shipping shrink-wrapped software in a very similar environment.

-I don’t believe people learn from listening to someone lecture from a podium.
-I quickly covered the basics of agile development, and came prepared with a loose outline of topics that I thought we could dive deeper into.
+We don’t believe people learn from listening to someone lecture from a podium.
+We quickly covered the basics of agile development, and came prepared with a loose outline of topics that we thought we could dive deeper into.
 But it was important to let them direct the conversation toward topics that filled in the most important gaps.

 Sr. Director, Digital Products

 We knew we had to move to an agile process so we could iterate quickly, benefit from the fast feedback loop, and respond to customer needs rapidly – all without sacrificing quality.
 We have many new members with different perspectives, and Tammer played a central role in bringing them together by facilitating discussions that gave everyone an opportunity to share their ideas.

 There’s nothing worse than Agile in a vacuum.
 Throughout our workshop together, we focused on the real-world applicability of the agile practices in the context of their immediate needs: their upcoming project hand off and their need to ramp up engineering hiring.